La Mano 1.9 : le parcours sans détour d’un nouveau visage du rap français

 La Mano 1.9: the straightforward journey of a new face in French rap

-Rapper La Mano 1.9, real name Ulrich Zie, released his first album titled R.A.T on June 27.
+Rapper La Mano 1.9, real name Ulrich Zie, released his debut album titled R.A.T on June 27.
 In just two years, he has established himself as one of the new names to watch in the French rap scene.

-Quiet beginnings before breakthrough
+Quiet beginnings before the breakthrough

 A 2024 marked by collaborations